PIPIXIALETSGO/Cart315/Process/Journey 3.md

    - Adapt strategies based on enemy strengths and patterns.

 **Goals and Considerations:**
-- **What is the Specialty and Uniqueness about this game:** The game's specialty lies in its restaurant-themed setting, class-based gameplay, and creative weapon and ability mechanics.
+- **What is the Specialty and Uniqueness about this game?** The game's specialty lies in its restaurant-themed setting, class-based gameplay, and creative weapon and ability mechanics.
 - **Balanced Gameplay:** Ensuring balance across classes and weapons is crucial to providing an enjoyable experience for players, encouraging experimentation with different playstyles.
 - **Mid-Fidelity Implementation:** The current prototype is mid-fidelity, focusing on implementing new themes and mechanics while refining gameplay based on player feedback.